 The APPG AI is co-chaired by Stephen Metcalfe MP and Lord Clement-Jones CBE.
 The Group Officers are Chris Green MP, The Right Reverend Doctor Steven Croft, Baroness Kramer, Lord Janvrin, Lord Broers, Lord Holmes of Richmond, Lord Willetts, Baroness McGregor-Smith, Justin Madders MP, Mark Hendrick MP and Carol Monaghan MP.

-The Group supporters – Accenture, Barclays, British Standards Institution, CMS Cameron McKenna Nabarro Olswang, Deloitte, Ernst and Young (EY), KPMG, Megger Group Limited, Microsoft, Omni Telemetry Ltd, Oracle, Osborne Clarke LLP, Oxford University Computer Science, and PwC – enable us to raise the ambition of what we can achieve.
+The Group supporters – Accenture, British Standards Institution (BSI), CMS Cameron McKenna Nabarro Olswang (CMS), Creative England, Deloitte, Ernst and Young (EY), KPMG, Megger Group Limited, Microsoft, Omni Telemetry Ltd, Oracle, Osborne Clarke LLP, Oxford University Computer Science, PwC, and Rialto – enable us to raise the ambition of what we can achieve.